 In 2013 a group of friends—and, at the time, seminarians—set out to create a digital space for thoughtful discussions around faith and ecology.
-At the time we had various, mostly contrasting, ideas of what that would actually look like.
-However, we were always in agreement upon two goals which have since come to be our lodestar.
+At the time they had various, mostly contrasting, ideas of what that would actually look like.
+However, they were always in agreement upon two goals which have served as guideposts ever since.

 The first was to connect faith and ecological communities in conversation.
 This came from recognition that both Christians and ecologists were engaging in parallel, but insular, dialogues.
 This lack of communication has likewise resulted in a fair share of misconceptions about the other side.
 We at the EcoTheo Review believe that religion and ecology are in no way mutually exclusive and it is our contention that by working together, better, more meaningful work is accomplished.